com-lihaoyi/fansi/readme.md

   you're doing and want to perform operations that are inconvenient or slow to do through `fansi.Str`'s immutable API.

-`fansi.Str` currently has a relatively skelatal API: it is slightly smaller than what `java.lang.String` has, and definitely much less than what is available on `scala.RichString`'s extension methods.
+`fansi.Str` currently has a relatively skeletal API: it is slightly smaller than what `java.lang.String` has, and definitely much less than what is available on `scala.RichString`'s extension methods.
 Feel free to implement your own custom operations using `fromArrays` if you can't find what you want